etlegacy/lua_apidoc/README.md

 # Legacy Lua API documentation

-This is the documentation of the Legacy mod Lua API
+Legacy's Lua API is the interface for communication between Lua and Legacy mod.

+This documentation can be read online at [legacy-lua-api.rtfd.io](http://legacy-lua-api.rtfd.io)